ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2024-01-02-javafx-fxml-assign-shortcut.markdown

 ---
 layout: post
-title:  "How to assign shortcut to a buttin in fxml"
+title:  "How to assign shortcut to a button in fxml"
 date:   2024-01-02 00:00:30
 categories: javafx
 ---